 We have learned a lot about how our immune cells attack invading pathogens.
 In fact, probiotics are responsible for producing antibacterial compounds that actually inhibit our tolerance for pathogen growth.

-In simple terms, it’s the “good bacteria” in probiotics that eliminate the bad while making it harder for the bad bacteria to propagate.
+In simple terms, the “good bacteria” in probiotics eliminate the bad while making it harder for the bad bacteria to propagate.

 Of course, this process is best established while healthy and not after one gets sick.
 This is why it is advised that while your dog is well, get her started with a diet rich in good microflora.

-There are potent chelators and detoxifiers present in fermented vegetables that help to rid the body of a wide range of toxins, not the least of which are heavy metals.
+There are potent chelators and detoxifiers in fermented vegetables that help rid the body of a wide range of toxins, not the least of which are heavy metals.

-You will also find there are essential vitamins such as C, B complex, and K2 along with enzymes, which help to produce the essential amino acids, choline, and acetylcholine.
+You will also find essential vitamins such as C, B complex, and K2, along with enzymes, which help to produce the essential amino acids choline and acetylcholine.

 Another advantage is the lactic acid produced as a result of fermentation.
-This chemical repressor is instrumental in fighting the growth of cancer cells without sacrificing any of the healthy cells.
+This chemical repressor is instrumental in fighting cancer cell growth without sacrificing any healthy cells.

 Yes, fermented food is safe for dogs (as long as the food itself is not dangerous to dogs)